CoderDojoTC/ai-racing-league/docs/setup/track-options.md

 ![Used Black Vinyl Track for $70](./../img/track-vinyl-black.jpg)

 [Billboard Tarps and Vinyl](https://billboardtarps.com/product-category/billboard-vinyl/) - We suggest you get a dark color (black or dark blue) and then tape down white edges and a yellow dashed line in the center.

+## Picking the Right Size

+The typical dimensions of a full event track is 22 x 34 feet.
+These dimensions are based on the [DIYRobocars Standard Track](https://www.robocarstore.com/products/diyrobocars-standard-track), which is a popular track for donkey car racing.

+The smaller track is a good option for beginners, as it is easier to navigate and control.
+The larger track is a better option for experienced drivers, as it offers more challenges and opportunities for speed.

+Of course, the dimensions of a donkey car track can vary depending on the specific design.
+However, the dimensions listed above are a good starting point for anyone who is planning to build or race a donkey car.

 ## Minnesota STEM Partners Tracks